Chatterino/chatterino2/docs/ENV.md

 Notes:
  - If you want to host the images yourself.
 You need [Nuuls' filehost software](https://github.com/nuuls/filehost)
  - Other image hosting software is currently not supported.

+### CHATTERINO2_IMAGE_UPLOADER_FORM_BODY
+Used to change the name of an image form field in a request to the URL that Chatterino2 uses when trying to paste an image into chat.
+This can be used when your image uploading software accepts a different form field than default value.
+Default value: `attachment`

 ### CHATTERINO2_TWITCH_SERVER_HOST
 String value used to change what Twitch chat server host to connect to.